govau/notify-client-java/README.md

 ## Usage

 Before usage, creaate a service through the Notify admin console.
-This allows access to the API credentials for your application.
+This provides access to the API credentials for your application.
 There are normal, test and team API keys available.
 Read the [API documentation](https://www.notifications.service.gov.uk/documentation) for more information.

 Add the maven dependency to your project. mvn dependency to populate

-**Import the NotificationClient**
+**Import the `NotificationClient`**:

 ```
 import uk.gov.service.notify.NotificationClient;